 Trench Composting Simplest Way To Compost Kitchen Scraps

-Trench composting is one of the simplest way for composting kitchen scraps.
-The University of Illinois extension as a good article on different composting methods along with answers to many of your composting questions.
+Trench composting is one of the simplest ways for composting kitchen scraps.
+The University of Illinois Extension is a good article on different composting methods along with answers to many of your composting questions.

 Could Composting Be Making You Sick?

 We usually think of composting being healthy… and for the most part, it is.

 However, there may be some things we should be aware of.
 We don’t want to breathe in chemicals and chemical dust so always wear a dust mask when turning our compost.

 Check this interesting post at Urban Survival on what is termed “compost lungs” and beware with your composting.